tensorlakeai/indexify/README.md

 This starts the following processes on your terminal -

-**Indexify Server**: Manages state of graphs, orchestrates functions, and stores and distributes function outputs.
+**Server**: Manages state of graphs, orchestrates functions, and stores and distributes function outputs.
 Endpoint - http://localhost:8900

 **Executor**: Runs python functions and coordinates execution state of functions with server.